myrmark/fml/README.md

 # fml

+Run install.sh with sudo privileges

-Make sure keyring has credentials for database and FS.
+Make sure keyring has credentials for database

-Make sure printers are installed

-Execute fml.py to run the program